jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 - Using a mutual interface for multiple types of objects, so that the consumer is not bound to the classes, but to the interface.
 - To prevent having to change n things, you let them refer to a bridging 1 thing, that connects to the targeted resource.
 - You can separate things into layers so that people of different disciplines can work on the layer they specialized in.
 - When you want to keep storage separated from presentation, possibly allowing multiple representations of the same data, and you want to be able to change the data model.
-(At one point the data model changes so much you can not  prevent the interface of the bridge to change or even the user interface to change, or you are going to might keep your data model backwards compatible, something that you were trying to work around with the bridge.)
+(At one point the data model changes so much you can not  prevent the interface of the bridge to change or even the user interface to change, or you might keep your data model backwards compatible, something that you were trying to work around with the bridge.)

 So simply trying to make things that are actually independent on each other, sort of independent of changes to the dependency, you build a bridge between them.
 It might require additional code, additional connections and wiring, adds complexity.
 I might not recommend putting a bridge between any two objects.
 That might create incredible complexity.
 How is that going to help you change the code?
 So you might apply this when it is useful.